RootedGlobal/employees/how_to_write_frontend_selenium_tests.md

 ##Structure tests for complex web applications.

 That was fun, but more than likely we'll need to more substantial tests.

-Due to the asychronous nature of both our browser, and node application
+Due to the asychronous nature of both the browser and node writing involved tests can get tricky when we have to wait for dom updates, and ajax calls and the like.